artalar/reatom/docs/src/content/docs/package/async.md

 `withRetry` accept optional `onReject` parameter which is a hook which is called with context, payload error and retries count parameters.
 This hook could return a number which will be used as a timer for scheduling `retry` action.
 To skip the retry scheduling return nothing or negative number.

 Return `0` to retry immediately.
-With this pattern your loader will not blink, as `pendingAtom` will switch from `0` to `1` before subscribers notification.
+With this pattern your loader will not blink, as `pendingAtom` will swhich from `0` to `1` before subscribers notification.

 ```ts
 import { reatomAsync, withRetry } from '@reatom/async'